singhh5050/scrapybara-demos/README.md

 A demonstration of Scrapybara's agent endpoints for automated data collection and processing of YC W25 companies.
 [Learn more](w25-scraping/)

+### AI Resume Builder

+An automated resume tailoring system that uses LinkedIn job postings to generate customized resumes.
+The tool uses Scrapybara, Playwright, and Claude to analyze job requirements and create professionally formatted resumes optimized for ATS systems.
+[Learn more](resume-builder/)

 ## Prerequisites

 - Scrapybara API key (get one at [scrapybara.com](https://scrapybara.com))